jlengstorf/lengstorf.com/posts/82-find-the-why/find-the-why.md

 **These three problems were causing the vast majority of the bottlenecks, performance problems, interpersonal conflicts, and other issues we were trying to solve.** By realizing this, we were able to focus our efforts in a way that actually made an impact.

-Had we instead looked at these as unique technical, tooling, personnel, and individual problems, we would have wasted a huge amount of effort treating the symptoms — and wouldn’t have made much progress.
+Had we instead looked at these as unique technical, tooling, and interpersonal problems, we would have wasted a huge amount of effort treating the symptoms — and wouldn’t have made much progress.

 ### Sometimes noticing is all it takes.